aalto-trafficsense/public-transport-dataset/psql/README.md

    the recognised trips is produced by `postgres=# \i compare-recognised.sql`.
-This comparison is over-inclusive in showing all the log-entry recognised-segment pairs, which overlap by more than 60 seconds, but that has been useful for diagnostics.
+This comparison is over-inclusive in showing all the log-entry recognised-segment pairs, which overlap by more than 60 seconds, but that has been found useful for diagnostics.

 ## Recognised_trips table format

 The reporting and comparison scripts described above can be used over the results of any newly implemented recognition method, as long as the output format is the same.
-Table name `recognised_trips` and
-format:
+The assumed table name is `recognised_trips` with the following format:

        Column   |            Type             |                           Modifiers
     ------------+-----------------------------+---------------------------------------------------------------